 Residents are also entitled to five consecutive days off during the twelve day period that encompasses Christmas, New Year Day and two full weekends.
 Those 5 days off are to account for the three statutory holidays, Christmas, Boxing Day, New Year Day and 2 weekend days.

 A Resident with another religion who does not celebrate Good Friday, Easter Monday and or Christmas Day, may designate an alternate paid holiday as a replacement.
-A request for replacement must be submitted before July 15 of each year to be approved by the Program Director (Articles 12:06).
+A request for replacement must be submitted before July 15 of each year to be approved by the Program Director.

-Residents taking unpaid leave, including Maternity Leave, will have their vacation entitlement pro-rated (Articles 10.01 and 13.01).
+Residents taking unpaid leave, including Maternity Leave, will have their vacation entitlement pro-rated.

 Further policy issues on vacation and leave are laid out in the Resident Doctors of BC agreement, which can be found on the Resident Doctors of BC website.

-The Family Medicine Program will grant an educational leave of 10 days over two years for the purpose of professional development activities including professional development conferences, courses (e.g. PALS, ATLS), or leadership training.
+Additionally, the Family Medicine Program will grant educational leave of 10 days over two years for the purpose of professional development activities including optional conferences, optional courses, or leadership training.